Brooks Atkinson: Biography

-Following Japan's attack on Pearl Harbor in December 1941, Atkinson attempted to enlist in the Navy, but was refused.
-He requested a reassignment to war coverage, and The New York Times sent him to the front lines as a war correspondent in China, where he covered the second Sino-Japanese war until 1945.
-While in China, he visited Mao Tse-Tung in Yenan and was captivated by Mao, writing favorably about the Chinese Communist Party (CCP) movement, and against the Nationalist government of Chiang Kai-shek, which he saw as reactionary and corrupt.
-After visiting Yenan, he wrote that the CCP political system was best described as an "agrarian or peasant democracy, or as a farm labor party."
-Atkinson viewed the Chinese Communist Party as Communist in name only and more democratic than totalitarian; the Times effusively titled his article Yenan, a Chinese Wonderland City.
+After Japan's attack on Pearl Harbor in December 1941, Atkinson attempted to enlist in the US Navy but was refused.
+He requested a reassignment to war coverage, and The New York Times sent him to the front lines as a war correspondent in China, where he covered the Second Sino-Japanese War until 1945.
+While in China, he visited Mao Zedong in Yan'an and was captivated by him.
+Atkinson wrote favorably about the Chinese Communist Party and against the Nationalist government of Chiang Kai-shek, which he saw as reactionary and corrupt.
+After visiting Yan'an, he wrote that the Communist movement's political system was best described as an "agrarian or peasant democracy, or as a farm labor party."
+Atkinson viewed the Chinese Communist Party as communist in name only and more democratic than totalitarian.
+The Times effusively titled his article Yenan, a Chinese Wonderland City.

-After the end of the war, Atkinson stayed only briefly in New York before being sent to the Soviet Union to serve as a press correspondent in Moscow.
-His work there for The Times earned him a Pulitzer Prize for Correspondence in 1947.
+After the end of the war, Atkinson stayed only briefly in New York before he was sent to the Soviet Union to serve as a press correspondent in Moscow.
+His work there for the Times earned him a Pulitzer Prize for Correspondence in 1947.
 Upon his return to the United States, Atkinson was reassigned to the newspaper's drama desk, where he remained until his retirement in 1960.
-He is given much credit for the growth of Off-Broadway into a major theatrical force in the 1950s, and has been cited by many influential people in the theatre as crucial to their careers.
+He is given much credit for the growth of Off-Broadway into a major theatrical force in the 1950s, and has been cited by many influential people in the theater as crucial to their careers.
 David Merrick's famous spoof ad for Subways Are For Sleeping—in which he hired seven ordinary New Yorkers who had the same names as prominent drama critics to praise his musical—had to wait for Atkinson's retirement, because Merrick could not find anyone with the right name.
 There was only one Brooks Atkinson in New York City.

 Atkinson was elected a fellow of the American Academy of Arts and Sciences in 1960.
 He came briefly out of retirement in 1965 to write a favorable review of Man of La Mancha; his review was printed on the first page of the show's original souvenir program.
-After his retirement, he became a member of The Players who organized a tribute dinner for Atkinson's 80th birthday which was attended by Arthur Miller, Elia Kazan, and other prominent actors and playwrights.
+After his retirement, he became a member of The Players who organized a tribute dinner for Atkinson's 80th birthday, which was attended by Arthur Miller, Elia Kazan, and other prominent actors and playwrights.

 He died on January 14, 1984, at Crestwood Hospital in Huntsville, Alabama.
 Atkinson had moved to Huntsville from his farm in Durham, New York, in 1981 to be closer to his family.